-Resource Category Tonnes 1 (t) Grade (g/t) Au Ounces 2 (oz) Au Туре
+Resource Category Tonnes (t) Grade (g/t) Au Ounces (oz) Au Туре

 Indicated 2,050,000 6.18 409,000 UG/Sulfide

 Inferred 3,200,000 6.40 660,000 UG/Sulfide

-1 Resource based on cut-off of 1.8m horizontal width >= 3.43 g/t
+&lt;sup>1 Resource based on cut-off of 1.8m horizontal width >= 3.43 g/t

 - 1. CIM Definition Standards were followed for reporting the Mineral Resource estimates. - 2.
 Mineral Resources are reported on a dry, in-situ basis.
 A bulk density of 2.56 tonnes/m3 was applied for volume to tonnes conversion. - 3.
 The reporting cutoff grade of 3.43 g/t was based on capital and operating costs for a similar project, the three-year trailing average Au price of \$US 1,225/oz Au, a metallurgical recovery of 90%, and an underground mining method suitable for steeply-dipping veins. - 4.
-Mineral Resources are estimated from surface to approximately 400 m depth.
+Mineral Resources are estimated from surface to approximately 400 m depth. - 5.
+The quantity and grade of Inferred Resources in this estimate are uncertain in nature, there has been insufficient exploration to define these Inferred Resources as an Indicated or Measured Mineral Resource and it is uncertain if further exploration will result in upgrading them to an Indicated or Measured Mineral Resource category.
+Environmental, geotechnical, permitting, legal, title, taxation, socio-political, marketing or other relevant issues could materially affect the mineral resource estimate.